frereit/TensorflowHandwritingRecognition/Preprocessing the data.md

 full script.
 And, again, this could take a lot of time to complete, so be patient.

 ### Recap
-In this tutorial we downloaded the [Speical Database 19](https://www.nist.gov/srd/nist-special-database-19), then sorted the images and renamed them.
-After that, we used OpenCV to read the images as a numpy array and scaled them down to 32x32 and converted them to grayscale.
+In this tutorial we downloaded the [Special Database 19](https://www.nist.gov/srd/nist-special-database-19), then sorted the images and renamed them.
+After that, we used OpenCV to read the images as a numpy array and scaled them down to 32x32 and converted them to greyscale.
 We then saved these arrays to disk.

 ## Curriculum